secretGeek/documentation/en/getting-started/solution-layout.md

 # Target Platform Application

-An application of the platform that you are targeting that contains purely of user interface rendering code and platform specific application logic.
-Create your views here and sew your views to your view model using data binding.
+An application of the platform that you are targeting that consists purely of user interface rendering code, and platform specific application logic.
+Create your views here and attach your views to your view model using data binding.

-Register your platform specific concrete implementation of your services ie. `iPhoneNetworkConnectivityService : INetworkConnectiviyService`.
+Register your platform-specific concrete implementation of your services e.g. `iPhoneNetworkConnectivityService : INetworkConnectivityService`.
 You can use your favorite IOC library for this.

 *Please note that the .Android namespace is reserved by Google for Android internals and must not be used.
 This is a Google limitation.
 Failure to obey this will result in heaps of pain.*